A system personalized to you

 DBS patients with a Boston Scientific system experienced meaningful improvements in their quality of life2

-1 year into treatment, Boston Scientific DBS patients experienced a 30% decrease in medication2
+1 year into treatment, Boston Scientific DBS patients reported a 30% decrease in medication usage2

 See how Directional DBS targets your PD symptoms